webArtisan/lessTabs/README.md

 - By setting the value of the setting value "close_on_open_new" to true, the plugin will execute the closing command when a new tab is opened.

+- Close unrelated tabs to the open project.

+- Close unrelated tabs to the directory of the current open tab (tab with focus).

+- Close unrelated tabs to a user input directory.

 ##Stay tuned

 I'm working on another package called **moreTabs**, that will help you open closed tabs in a much easier way.